rtakeshi/latam-challenge/README.md

 **Future improvements**:

 1. Infra should have its own repository and CI/CD pipeline with Terraform lifecycle.
+2. The cloudbuild.yaml file is hard writen for my free trial account of GCP
-2. We can implement DevSecOps at build time, incorporating SAST (Static Application Security Testing) to evaluate code vulnerabilities and test coverage, as well as SCA (Software Composition Analysis) to provide visibility into requirement vulnerabilities.
+3. We can implement DevSecOps at build time, incorporating SAST (Static Application Security Testing) to evaluate code vulnerabilities and test coverage, as well as SCA (Software Composition Analysis) to provide visibility into requirement vulnerabilities.

 ## Docker Container